 The fun part is cutting the decking to size and fixing it to the frames.
-The last piece cut to fit around the rainwater downpipe locks the whole unit in place; and it’s only this one piece that needs to be unscrewed in the event that access is needed to the drain below.
+The last piece cut to fit around the rainwater downpipe locks the whole unit in place, and it’s only this one piece that needs to be unscrewed in the event that access is needed to the drain below.

-The final touch to complete the project was cutting decking to size to fit along the front and side of the plant potter platform to act as decorative skirting.
+The final touch to complete the project was cutting the decking to size to fit along the front and side of the plant potter platform to act as decorative skirting.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.